robertdp/purescript-react-halo/generated-docs/md/React.Halo.Internal.Control.md

   = HaloAp (FreeAp (HaloM props state action m) a)
 ```

+The Halo parallel evaluation applicative.
+It lifts `HaloM` into a free applicative.

+- `props` are the component props
+- `state` is the component state
+- `action` is the set of actions that the component handles
+- `m` is the monad used during evaluation
+- `a` is the result type

 ##### Instances
 ``` purescript
 Newtype (HaloAp props state action m a) _